 Winner of the Royal Philharmonic Society Ensemble Award, 2005

-Grounded in the classics of Renaissance and twentieth-century vocal repertoire, the group is renowned for its innovative staged productions of this music.
-I Fagiolini has staged Handel with masks, Purcell with puppets, madrigal comedies with more masks and in 2004, premiered The Full Monteverdi, a dramatised account of the composer’s Fourth Book of Madrigals (1603) by John La Bouchardière, which has since been turned into a highly successful film, shown all over the world.
-In 2006 I Fagiolini toured its 1990s South African collaboration Simunye and in 2009 launched Tallis in Wonderland, a new way of hearing polyphony utilising both live and recorded voices.
+Grounded in the classics of Renaissance and Twentieth-century vocal repertoire, I Fagiolini is renowned for its innovative and often staged productions of this music.
+I Fagiolini has staged Handel with masks, Purcell with puppets, and in 2004 premiered The Full Monteverdi, a dramatised account of the composer’s Fourth Book of Madrigals (1603) by John La Bouchardière, which has since been turned into a highly successful film, shown all over the world.
+In 2006 I Fagiolini toured its 1990s South African collaboration Simunye and in 2009 created Tallis in Wonderland, a new way of hearing polyphony with live and recorded voices.